-Each component of this wine was harvested at point of optimal ripeness and fermented in stainless steel tanks.
-A portion of the juice completed malolactic fermentation in 225L oak barrels.
-The wine was matured in French oak barrels (35% new oak) for 16-18 months
+Each varietal component was harvested at optimal ripeness and fermented separately in stainless steel tanks to preserve purity of fruit and structure.
+A portion of the wine underwent malolactic fermentation in 225L oak barrels, enhancing texture and integration.
+The final blend was matured for 16–18 months in French oak barrels, with 35% new oak, allowing the wine to develop complexity, depth, and balance before bottling.

 Winemaker: Karlin Nel